J-Egeberg/Exercises/SP/SP1/Jer-Task 5/README.md

 ##1
 A thread is a list of instructions.
 We use it in java to run specific code with specific instructions based on the thread.
 Threads can run concurrently in our program and therefore we can execute more tasks at once.
+This mean that even though our laptop only has f. eks 1 core we can still execute multiple tasks (threads) at once.

 ##2
 "Race conditions" is a term we use when multiple threads run simultaneously.
 It only occurs if it matters in which order the specific